 - Request that the processing of your data is restricted.

 - Object to your personal data being processed.

-The GDPR will result in some significant changes for the school, meaning that the school will have to prove their compliance with the GDPR, by having effective policies in place.
-There are also changes to the rights that individuals have – such as the right to have your information erased.
+The GDPR resulted in some significant changes for the school, meaning that the school now have to prove their compliance with the GDPR, by having effective policies in place.
+There were also changes to the rights that individuals have – such as the right to have your information erased.

 Privacy notices must also include new information, such as an individual’s right to complain to the Information Commissioner’s Officer (ICO).
 The GDPR takes into account the information of children too – parental consent is needed for children up to the age of 13, at which point, the child may be able to consent for themselves.

 A data breach notification duty is applied to all schools, and those that are likely to cause damage, e.g. identity theft, have to be reported to the ICO within 72 hours – failure to do so can result in a fine.
 A data protection impact assessment will be completed, which will likely be carried out when using new technologies and the processing is likely to result in a high risk to the rights and freedoms of individuals.

 One of the biggest changes has been in terms of consent; consent must be a ‘positive indication’, which means that it has to be opted into, clear and unambiguous.
 Any parental consent given to the school under the Data Protection Act 1998 has been reviewed and we have asked all our parents to complete and return a multi-purpose consent form.
 Parental consents not covered by the multi-purpose consent form may be requested and we will ensure that we ask for your consent as it becomes appropriate to do so.

 We are pleased to be able to announce that we have appointed one of our school governors to the role of Data Protection Governor.
 This role will focus on monitoring the schools policies and procedures to ensure compliance with the new GDPR legislation and present an annual report to governors.
 Finally, schools are required to appoint a data protection officer (DPO) - see information above.